insraq/insraq.github.com/_posts/2021-2-25-game-programming-anti-patterns.md

 title: Game Programming Anti Patterns
 ---

-I have written quite some code for games in different environment: commercial games/engines, my own [games](https://fishpondstudio.com/)/frameworks and some consulting work (mostly netcode related).
+I have written quite some code for games in different settings: commercial games/engines, my own [games](https://fishpondstudio.com/)/frameworks and some consulting work (mostly netcode related).
 Although I'd like to work with clean code, oftentimes I end up working with spaghetti - even for my own games.
 There are several reasons behind this which I might talk about later.
 But for this article, I'd like to document some of the common anti patterns in game programming I've seen (and probably have written myself as well) - hopefully it will make you smile.

 ## Once